Zhu Chenhao: Rebellion

 The Zhengde Emperor only became aware of Zhu Chenhao's revolt in the summer of 1519.
 It was during this time that his favorite general, Jiang Bin, and the eunuch Zhang Yong convinced him of the prince's and Qian Ning's misconduct.
 The prince had been informed by his spies in Beijing about unfavorable developments, and on 10 July 1519, he openly rebelled in Nanchang.
 He declared that the Zhengde Emperor was an impostor and not a member of the imperial family, and that the Empress had ordered his dethronement, but when the officials present, led by Governor Sun Sui, demanded to see the Empress's decree, they were not given one.
-As a result, they declared the prince a traitor and were subsequently executed.
+They therefore declared the prince a traitor and were subsequently executed.

 The prince led his army north from Nanchang and reached Jiujiang on 13 July.
 From there, they began the siege of Anqing, a prefectural seat located 150 miles from Nanjing, on 23 July.
 However, the majority of the prince's forces did not depart until 26 July.

 On 14 July, Wang Yangming, the governor of southern Jiangxi, was informed of the rebellion and quickly began assembling his own army.
 He also spread false information that a large imperial army had been dispatched from Beijing.

 On 9 August, the prince's main forces finally arrived at Anqing, but their attempt to capture the city failed and resulted in heavy losses.
 The prince was enraged, questioning how such an army could hope to conquer Nanjing.
-Meanwhile, Wang Yangming gathered his own army and marched towards Nanchang.
+Wang Yangming gathered his own army and marched towards Nanchang.
 Due to the majority of the prince's forces having withdrawn to the north, the city was weakly defended, and on 14 August, Wang successfully occupied it.
 The prince then returned south with his main forces, but on 20 August, in the river battle at Lake Poyang, Wang's army emerged victorious and captured the prince.